 The posterior parietal cortex can be divided into the superior and inferior parietal lobules, separated by the intraparietal sulcus (see figure, noting fairly substantial species differences).
-In humans, the superior parietal lobule comprises areas 5, 7a, and 7b.
-The inferior parietal lobule comprises areas 39 (the angular gyrus) and 40
+In humans, the superior parietal lobule comprises areas 5, 7a,

 Parietal cortex in monkeys and humans, from Culham & Kanwisher (2001).